willp240/rat-container/README.md

 # Instructions on how to use the container with RAT

 **To build RAT for the first time**:
-- Clone RAT from GitHub
+- Clone RAT from GitHub (**NOTE** - If on Windows, make sure you run `git config --global core.autocrlf input` prior to cloning or else Git will automatically change the Unix line-endings to Windows (which **will break the next steps**)
 - Enter the following command, filling in the path to RAT with your own.
 This will mount your RAT repo to the directory /rat inside the container: